ande980/config/README.md

 func run() error {
     cfg := &Cfg{}
     if err := config.Parse(cfg); err != nil {
+        if err == flag.ErrHelp {
+            return nil
+        }
         return err
     }
     // use cfg
 }
 ```

+## Additional Providers
+Both a toml, and a yaml, provider have been created but neither are registered by default.
+This is to keep the import graph small and restricted to (almost) only standard libraries.
+Only one file provider can be registered at once, so registering the toml provider for example
+will unregister the json or yaml provider if either are registered.

 ## TODO
-- [ ] Either add in panic recovery or change reflection panics to errors
+- [x] Either add in panic recovery or change reflection panics to errors
 - [ ] Generate default usage verbiage if none is provided
+- [x] Add toml support
+- [x] Add yaml support
+- [ ] Tests for toml and yaml providers